-- Hold down the ALT key and press the relevant access key
+- Chrome: Hold ALT and press the relevant access key.

-Mac users should hold down the Ctrl key and press the relevant access key.
+- Mac users should hold down the Ctrl while following the instructions above.

 This site makes use of pop-ups to provide some types of content.
 For example, the help opens in a pop-up so you can easily switch between reading the help and looking at the site.
 Pop-ups are not used for advertising on this site, they only include site content.

 If you have a browser pop-up blocker activated you will need to disable it for full access to the content in C19 Index.
 Alternatively, most pop-up blockers can be configured to allow pop-ups for sites you select whilst still blocking pop-ups from other sites.
 Please refer to your browser help for details on how to disable your pop-up blocker or allow pop-ups for this site.